Overview of secured business loans

 How does a secured business loan work?

-Secured small business loans are fairly straightforward and they can be obtained by companies or organisations which hold assets.
+A secured loan for small business is fairly straightforward and can be obtained by companies or organisations which hold assets.
 If your company owns its premises or owns a lot of valuable equipment, for example, these could be used as collateral when you apply for a secured small business loan.

 However, lenders will not merely accept your own valuation of your assets.
 As well as proof of ownership and purchase value, lenders may require an independent valuation of assets before they will be accepted as collateral.